-- (5) Notes - a.
-Applicant must prepare a Windows PC or Mac with an external web camera and connect to the Zoom for the online oral examination. - b.
-Applicant must prepare slides for the presentation in advance and share the screen during the oral examination. - c.
-For other notes, carefully read the "Notes for Specialized subjects and oral examination" section of this guide.

-Please be sure to check the department webpage, where more detailed information may be posted whenever necessary.
+- i) Applicant must prepare a Windows PC or Mac with an external web camera and connect to the Zoom for the online oral examination. - ii) Applicant must prepare slides for the presentation in advance and share the screen during the oral examination. - iii) For other notes, carefully read the "Notes for Specialized subjects and oral examination" section of this guide. - iv) Be sure to check the department webpage for admission, where more detailed information may be posted whenever necessary.